Thingvellir

 In addition to its cultural and historical significance, Thingvellir is also home to unique natural landscapes.
 Its location in the rift valley between the North American and Eurasian tectonic plates and the great volcanic activity of the area means there are cracks and canyons throughout the region, some of which are filled with incredibly clear water.

-What to see at Thingvellir?
+What to see in Thingvellir?

 One of the must-see attractions in Thingvellir is the fissures caused by the movement of the tectonic plates, which are said to move around a centimetre each year.
-Visitors can walk along the Almannagjá gorge and experience the ominous feel of the enormous rock walls that tower on either side and even swim and snorkel in the Silfra fissure!
+Visitors can walk along the Almannagjá gorge and experience the ominous feeling of the enormous rock walls that tower on either side and even swim and snorkel in the Silfra fissure!
 Can you imagine diving between two continents?

 Walking through Almannagjá, you'll see a flag raised in the middle of a rock pile.
 It's right there, on the Lögberg ("the rock of the law"), that the first Icelandic parliament met.
 While nothing survives of the building itself, it's awe-inspiring to visit the place that marked Icelandic history to such an extent.

-Running through the Almannagjá gorge is the Öxará, a river which leads to Öxarárfoss, a beautiful waterfall whose crystalline waters contrast perfectly against the black rocks.
+Running through the Almannagjá gorge is the Öxará, a river which leads to Öxarárfoss, a beautiful waterfall whose crystalline waters contrast perfectly against black rocks.

 If you plan to visit Thingvellir in winter, we recommend bringing crampons to enjoy the experience comfortably.